Rhialto/twiXt/README.md

 record is generated):

 <pre></code>
-class SubClass : BaseClass {
+widget SubClass : BaseClass {
     override BaseClass {
         # We would like a different value for our version of the
         # class field BaseClass.classfield_int.